-To help with future building applications or buying a property you can get information on past approvals and consents granted on the land a number of ways.
-Development application details and some documents associated with recent applications are available on Council’s Website at www.pmhc.nsw.gov.au/application-tracker
+To help with future building applications, buying or selling a property you can get information on past consents granted on the land a number of ways.

 House/internal drainage diagrams